 A new kitty could take weeks or even months before adapting to the routine in your home.
 Cats don’t just reveal their full personalities to anyone.

 The new cat may take time to feel comfortable and adjust to the new conditions.
-There’s a tendency that the new cat is a bit uncertain in sharing the litter box with the conventional boss.
+There’s a tendency that the new cat is a bit uncertain about sharing the litter box with the conventional boss.

 How to Stop a Cat from Pooping Outside the Litter Box